 Fair Isle Knitting: It’s Easier than You Think

 Knitting in Fair Isle involves working two or more colors on one row of a pattern.
 It isn’t much more complicated than knitting or purling in one color, but it can produce some really stellar fabrics.
 Basically, you’ll work a few stitches in one color, then the next few in a second color—both balls of yarn always staying attached to the work.
 The color that isn’t being worked is carried across the back of the knitting, making a snug loop—a “float”—before being worked again.
 Floats add thickness and warmth to a garment, as they essentially add an inside lining to the sweater.
 Most Fair Isle patterns only call for two colors in any given row.

 Make sure your floats aren’t carried too tightly across the wrong side of the work, or the fabric will pucker.
 An easy trick is to spread out the stitches on the right needle every time you change colors.
 This will give the float the same horizontal stretch as the stitches on the needles.

 To prevent tangling of the two strands of yarn, always pick up the first color over the second, and pick up the second color from under the first.
 Sometimes keeping one ball on your right side and one between your legs helps keep them apart.

 Every knitter has dreamed of the perfect cardigan pattern that he or she might knit some day.
 From a cozy cable knit to luminous lace, this free ebook will be your dream come true.
-This is a wonderful and varied collection of cardigans-which is one of the most important pieces in your wardrobe.
-You'll want to make every one of these knit cardigan patterns, so download your free eBook now and get started (and don’t forget to tell a friend so they can enjoy their own copy!).
+This is a wonderful and varied collection of cardigans, which are some of the most important pieces in your wardrobe.
+You’ll want to make every one of these knit cardigan patterns, so download your free eBook now and get started (and don’t forget to tell your friends so they can enjoy their own copy!).